 Other types of kidney cancer include the following.

-This factsheet will focus on RCC.
+This topic will focus on RCC.

-In the early stages, you probably won’t have any symptoms of kidney cancer.
+In the early stages of kidney cancer, you probably won’t have any symptoms.
 As the cancer grows, the most common symptom is blood in your urine.
 It’s possible that you might feel a lump in your back too, although most kidney cancers are too small to feel.
 You might also have some pain in your back or side.

-Other symptoms of kidney cancer may include:
+Other symptoms of kidney cancer include:

 - weight loss

-If you have any of these symptoms, see your GP.
+If you have any of these symptoms, go and see your GP.

 Your GP will ask about your symptoms and examine you.
-He or she may also ask you about your medical history.
+They may ask you about your medical history too.

 - Ultrasound scan.
 This uses sound waves to produce an image of your kidneys and can show any growths.